 Being a bookworm, Christmas also means extra reading time.
 Especially during the days between Christmas and New Year's but also on Christmas Eve itself, which is when everyone opens their presents here in Germany.
 Before I ever heard about the Icelandic tradition of jolabokaflod (which basically means giving each other books and chocolate on Christmas Eve and spending the rest of the evening in bed with both), our house has always been one where books are sort of a go-to present.
 So once the hussle and bussle is over and the kid is eventually tucked in, we adults always sit together browsing our new reads.
 It's super cosy and always makes me feel all warm and fuzzy inside.
 With the tree in the background and soft music playing it truly makes Christmas Eve a magical night for me.

-But of course it is still 3.5 weeks till Christmas itself, which means that I've spruced up my office a bit like I do every year in order to get in the mood.
+But of course it is still more than a month till Christmas itself, which means that I've spruced up my office a bit like I do every year in order to get in the mood.
 My office book tree seems to be growing with every holiday season and it's lovely to have students and colleagues come in saying that they've been waiting to see this year's tree. :-)

-I've also compiled a (tentative because it's bound to still change) rest-of-the-year TBR.
+I've also begun to compile a (tentative because it's bound to still change) rest-of-the-year TBR.
 These are the books I plan to read before the year ends.
 There will probably be a few more additions on Christmas Eve but all of these books kind of say "festive season" to me for various reasons.
-It's a rather eclectic selection but that's perfect as I'm a big mood reader.
+It's a rather eclectic selection but that's perfectly fine as I'm a big mood reader.

 © Copyright The Constant Reader

 All texts and photographs are mine, unless indicated otherwise.